 You most likely have eaten spicy hoisin sauce, but have you ever considered making it?
 Creating a homemade hoisin sauce is easier that you’d expect.
 It’s a perfect dip for spring rolls and egg rolls, and if Peking duck is on tonight’s menu, you’ll most certainly want a side of hoisin.
 But don’t forget, hoisin is also terrific for barbecue, especially as a marinade or finishing sauce for BBQ pork.
-The sweet and spicy earthiness of hoisin works very well with rich smoky flavors.
+The sweet and spicy earthiness of hoisin works very well with the rich smoky flavors found from the grill.

 Sriracha sauce is the heat source here, and Chinese five-spice powder adds a definite exoticness to the overall flavor.
 If you have no Chinese five-spice powder, substitute in an equal amount of black pepper.
 What you lose in flavor, you’ll gain with a little extra warmth.